Carlow University: History

-In 1948, Antonian Hall opened with office, classroom, and theater space.
-Thirteen years later, in 1961, Frances Warde Hall dormitory was opened.
+In 1948, Antonian Hall opened, with office, classroom, and theater space.
+Thirteen years later, in 1961, Frances Warde Hall dormitory opened on campus.
 Prior to this, students lived in houses or halls in the surrounding area.
 Mount Mercy College's name was changed to Carlow College in 1969.
 A year later, Curran Hall was renovated to house the nursing school.
 In 1975, Carlow's mission statement was drafted.
-In 1978, Carlow College went where few institutions of higher education had gone - accelerated classes especially designed for working adults.
+In 1978, Carlow College offered what few institutions of higher education did at the time: accelerated classes designed for working adults.

-In 2004, Carlow College officially became Carlow University and a year later appointed its first lay president, Dr. Mary Hines.
-In 2011, Carlow University was selected for the U.S. President's Community Service Honor Roll.
+In 2004, Carlow College officially became Carlow University, and a year later appointed its first lay president, Mary Hines.